Error Correction in Business Documents

 - Line through the incorrect information (make sure the information can still be read).

 - Have the other party date and initial the change also, so it's clear that the change has been acknowledged by both parties.

-A good example of this is a question I received recently about correcting a mistake in a time sheet.
-The mistake should be lined out then the correct information inserted and the employee and the supervisor (or another company representative) should both initial/sign and date the change.
+Another example of this is correcting a mistake in a time sheet.
+The mistake should be lined out then the correct information inserted.
+Then, the employee and the supervisor (or another authorized company representative) should both initial/sign and date the change.

-Do not use correction fluid or try to erase the mistake.
+Resist the urge, however, to clean things up just for the sake of looking "clean."
+Do not use correction fluid or try to erase the mistake or error.
 If the document ever ended up in court, it might look like you were intentionally trying to hide something.
-Hiding a change might cause you to be charged with fraud, so don't attempt it.
+Hiding a change might cause you to be charged with fraud, or at least put a shadow of doubt in the counter party's mind, so don't attempt it.